arnavgautam/TreeHacks2015/HOLs/HOL-FederatedAuthWebRole/HOL.md

 	>In Task 1, you modified the Global.asax of your application to ensure that it would send its actual URI to the STS, by storing it in the wreply parameter.

-	>The ValidateReplyTo ensures that the address in the wreply refers to an application on your local machine (as in the Windows Azure compute emulator case) or from a host ending with ‚Äú.cloudapp.net‚Äù (as in the Windows Azure staging or production environments case).
+	>The ValidateReplyTo ensures that the address in the wreply refers to an application on your local machine (as in the Windows Azure compute emulator case) or from a host ending with ì.cloudapp.netî (as in the Windows Azure staging or production environments case).
 This mitigates redirection attacks, as it limits the accepted ReplyTo values to addresses of Windows Azure applications.
 Note that this check would prevent you from using a domain name not matching the Windows Azure schema; hence, if you plan to map Windows Azure applications through a custom domain, you will have to adjust the code accordingly.

 	>The assignment of scope.ReplyToAddress is modified to take the value of wreply, if present.
 If no wreply parameter is available in the request, the assignment will fold back to the default behavior (using the AppliesTo uri).